mricanho/IK-store-Capstone-Project/README.md

 ![screenshot](../featureDev/screenshot.jpeg)

-This website is responsive and have 2 pages, a main(home) page and a search page, linked between each other.
+This website is responsive and has 2 pages, a main(home) page, and a search page, linked between each other.

-For this project I use bootstrap as long with Flexbox.
+For this project, I've been using Bootstrap and CSS flexbox also.

 <h2>Built with</h2>